 If you cannot afford to pay your business or personal credit cards in full each month, it is vital to pay off as much as you can and to keep your utilization of the cards relatively low until you can pay them off in full.
 Lending institutions consider a ratio of less than 10-percent utilization as acceptable for lending.
 Your credit score is the single most important tool that lenders evaluate when it comes to deciding whether or not to extend credit to you or your business.
 Paying your bills on time and not racking up a mountain of personal or business credit card debt can put you in the prime position to get favorable credit limits, high loan amounts and low annual interest rates.

-Improving Your Score Before You Apply For A Loan
+Improving Your Score Before You Apply For A E-Commerce Business Loan

 The three major credit bureaus provide invaluable insight into how well you pay your bills and the types of information that are contained and reported within your credit file.
 There are many free websites online, in addition to the credit bureaus, that will give you even more in-depth insight into how you pay your bills.
 These free websites compile your data to give you a score pertinent to how often you pay your bills on time, how many accounts you have in rotation, how old your credit history is and many other key details.
 All of this information is assessed by financial institutions and lenders, so it makes sense that you should also have an insider view at what your financial situation looks like in detail.